1945, May: In our own world this marked the official end of the Muggle war in Europe. This date may be completely irrelevant to the Potterverse.

 The name of one of Madam Smith’s last visitors a couple of days before she was found dead turns out to be the name of the same fellow that Albus is convinced probably murdered that family of Muggles back in the summer of 1942.

-He speaks with the Auror who is in charge of the Smith investigation.
+Someone speaks with the Auror who is in charge of the Smith investigation.
 While the murder of the Riddles might just conceivably be classified as a domestic.
 The murder of Madam Smith appears to be a straightforward murder for gain.
 Ogden doesn’t see a pattern emerging, but they just might have a serial killer on their hands.

 At which point I tend to think we may have discovered where that long-standing association/friendship between Albus Dumbledore and Alastor Moody may have started.

 Moody is known to have been an Auror with a long career.
 It isn't beyond belief for that career to have started by some point in the 1940s.
 Possibly even earlier.
 In ay case, Ogden may well have suggested that the two of them pool resources and see if they could advance their investigations and get this Tom Riddle off the streets.

 Unfortunately, Riddle was out of the country before a viable legal case against him could be raised.